Synchronize users from Azure AD to WordPress

 - Navigate to WP Admin > WPO365 > Plugin self-test and click to Start self-test.

-- Carefully inspect the section INSTALLED EXTENSIONS and make sure you are using the latest version of the WPO365 | SYNC or WPO365 | INTRANET bundle.
+- Carefully inspect the section INSTALLED EXTENSIONS and make sure you are using the latest version of the WPO365 | SYNC, WPO365 | INTRANET or WPO365 | CUSTOMERS bundle.

 - Scroll down to CONFIGURATION and make sure all but the following two tests are passed successfully: